 7. Subscription to our newsletter

-Users of the Licht im Raum Dinnebier GmbH website can subscribe to our newsletter.
+Users of the Dinnebier Licht GmbH website can subscribe to our newsletter.
 The personal data which has to be provided to the controller in order to subscribe to the newsletter is the data entered in the subscription input mask.

 When the newsletter is subscribed to we also store the IP address of the computer used to subscribe to the newsletter, which is given to the data subject by his or her Internet service provider (ISP), as well as the date and time of subscription.
 It is necessary to collect this data to identify (potential) misuse of the data subject’s e-mail address at a later time.
 It therefore serves the purpose of the legal protection of the controller.